MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 * Log Analytics workspaces

 > [!NOTE]
-> Modern implementations of Application Insights store data in a [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview#overview-of-log-analytics-in-azure-monitor) workspace.
+> Application Insights stores and exposes data in a [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview#overview-of-log-analytics-in-azure-monitor) workspace.
 Keep Log Analytics as a critical dependency on Application Insights when evaluating your metrics.
 For more information, see [Azure Well-Architected Framework perspective on Log Analytics](azure-log-analytics.md).

 ## Reliability